27 Comments

 1. And, sadly, also say good bye to the biology department at Oregon State University.

-6. Goody FANFan says:
+6. blank Goody FANFan says:

 Your first sentence is factually incorrect with regard to what the US District Court ruled in Vermont–not the Vermont legislature–and the Grocery Manufacturers’ Association suit will go to trial.